This page provides some details about Co Tu people. They are one of the 54 groups of people in Vietnam.

 Men wear loincloths and leave their upper torsos naked.
 On the other hand, women wear skirts and short vests.
 In winter they wear a piece of cloth to keep them warm.
 Popular ornaments consist of necklaces, bracelets, and also earrings.

-The Co Tu practice a slash and burn cultivation, often dig holes to plant seeds, practice animal husbandry, weave cloth and baskets, gather, hunt, and fish.
+The Co Tu practice slash and burn cultivation, often dig holes to plant seeds, practice animal husbandry, weaving cloth and baskets, gather, hunt, and fish.
 In reality, the exchange of products is carried out by bartering.

 For more information about 53 more ethnic groups of people in Vietnam, please follow this link